-Or perhaps your child’s school has an area of unused playing field that could be put to better use?
+Or perhaps your child’s school has an unused area of playing field that could be put to better use?
 Approach the PTA about turning it into a vegetable patch with the help of parents and pupils, growing produce for school dinners while teaching the children about where food comes from.

 Alternatively, bring everybody together to brighten up your street by holding a ‘make a hanging basket’ event.
 Challenge all your neighbours to get involved and award a prize for the best blooms.

 Holding a swapping event can have both social and environmental benefits for your community.
 Not only does it minimise the number of unwanted items going to landfill, but it also helps those in need – according to official statistics, there are 4 million children in the UK living in households that cannot afford to replace worn out or broken furniture and electrical items.

 A swap shop is a cashless local event where people exchange unwanted items for something they do want.
 Not everyone needs to bring something – the more takers the better it will mean you will have very little left over at the end.